FlindersFAME/fame.github.io/_posts/2021-01-01-monthly-micro-meeting.md

 layout: posts
 category: events
 title: Microbiome and Metagenome monthly meeting
 excerpt: The FAME microbiome and metagenome monthly meetings (feat.
 2 x 20 min talks + networking)
+expires: 9999-01-01
 ---

 We are pleased to announce the commencement of the new FAME microbiome and metagenome monthly meetings.